jeff-hykin/to-esm/readme.md

 # What is this for?

 Properly converting NodeJS require statements to EcmaScript import statments (using the Tree Sitter parser NOT REGEX, like all the other tools out there).
-Works for JavaScript and TypeScript.
+Works for JavaScript.

 # How do I use it?